EranMani/Dungeon-Escape/Assets/ReadMe.txt

 * Added basic UI and game singleton managers to control UI changes and game flow
 * Added lives system to the player.
 Now he dies when out of lives

+- feature/Unity_Ads
+* Added button to open Unity Ad in the shop UI

 31/05/21
 - Master branch
 * Added attack system for player and enemies